benjaminw1030/currency-exchanger/README.md

 3. Ensure [node.js](https://nodejs.org/en/) is installed in your terminal.
 4. Type "npm install" in the terminal.
 5. API INSTALLATION INSTRUCTIONS GOES HERE
-6. Type "npm run build" to output an index.html file in the "dist" directory.
+6. Type "npm run start" to output an index.html file in the "dist" directory and automatically bring up a window in a Chrome web browser.
 7. Open the distribution build by opening index.html in a web browser.
 8. You can also open a development server by typing "npm run start".